 - The recipe for the sushi rice will make 4 cups of cooked rice.
 You can cut the recipe in half if you don't want extra rice.

 - Keep a bowl of water nearby to wet your hands with.
 If you dip your hands in the water, the sushi rice will not stick to them.

 - Use a super sharp knife to slice the sushi rolls.
 Have a damp towel nearby and wipe the knife clean after each slice.
 This will wipe the sticky rice off the knife and make it easier to have a clean cut.

 - When you make your sushi rice, use a wooden bowl or a glass bowl to mix the vinegar into the rice.
 Do not use a metal bowl or metal utensils or you will end up with a metallic taste.

 Serving Size:2 slices

 Amount Per Serving: Calories: 156 Total Fat: 0.6g Saturated Fat: 0.2g Cholesterol: 2mg Sodium: 250mg Carbohydrates: 32g Fiber: 0.6g Sugar: 1.2g Protein: 4.3g

 Have you made a Philly roll?

-We would love to hear from you, drop us a comment.
-Snap a picture too and hashtag it to #savorthebest on Instagram.
+We would love to hear from you, drop us a comment and tell us how your smoked salmon sushi turned out.